RodrigoKugler/CloudWalk_OIA_Proj_2.0-main/README.md

 **Evidence Supporting 30-Day Timeline:**
 - ✅ **Existing Infrastructure:** Tap to Pay, PIX integration, payment links, and settlement options are already operational - no new technology development required
 - ✅ **Messaging Repositioning:** Focus is on repositioning existing CloudWalk capabilities for PF segment, not creating new product features
-- ✅ **Onboarding Flow Enhancement:** Mobile-first onboarding improvements can leverage existing flow (48h→12h optimization vs. new flow development)
+- ✅ **Onboarding Flow Enhancement:** Mobile-first onboarding improvements can leverage existing flow to reduce time to first transaction
 - ✅ **Marketing Asset Reuse:** If CloudWalk has existing PF segment creative assets, messaging can be adapted rather than created from scratch
 - ⚠️ **Partnership Negotiations:** Major partnerships (iFood/Uber) may not finalize in 30 days; timeline assumes initial smaller partnerships or direct acquisition channels as fallback